 In 1917, civil war erupted and a great depression occurred.
 With the political upheaval, also called the Bolshevik Revolution, the Reds and Whites tangled with each other.
 The Red Army, which is quite crowded, consists of 600,000 people.
 The White Army consists of only 200,000 people, many of whom are educated bourgeois.
 The White Army tried to escape to the Black Sea after a massive massacre.
 The refuge of White Russians to the Ottomans occurred in these days.
 The White Russians, who are from the rich and noble segment we call the top layer, settled mostly around Tuzla, Gelibolu, Hadımköy, Mudanya and Istanbul.
 In particular, Beyoğlu and its surroundings were full of Russians at the time.
 According to research, nearly 200 White Russians took refuge in Istanbul.
 Just like with the Jews, who escaped from the inquisition in Spain in the 1400s and sought shelter in Istanbul, there was no other place for White Russians to escape.

-Survival of White Russians in Istanbul
+Survival in Istanbul

 Many of the White Russians who came to Istanbul were educated people.
 Many women tried to win their bread in İstanbul as waitresses and singers.
 Just as in 1990, after the disintegration of Soviet Russia, the Russians who went to the Black Sea coasts were called “Natasha” and the beautiful Russians who took refuge in Istanbul during those years were called “Harasho”.
 More than 80 percent of the White Russians who took refuge in Istanbul decided to go to France, America and Argentina within a few years, and they spent the rest of their lives in those countries.